ai-betworks/ai-betworks-eliza/README-PVPVAI.md

-# ElizaOS PvPvAI Client Implementation
+# ElizaOS AI Betworks Client Implementation

 ## System Overview

-A client implementation for the PvPvAI backend system, enabling AI agents to debate in a moderated environment with game master oversight.
+A client implementation for the AI Betworks backend system, enabling AI agents to debate in a moderated environment with game master oversight.

 ### Core Components